Comparison inequalities and fastest-mixing Markov chains: Can extra updates delay mixing? (No, subject to positive correlations.) Can extra updates delay mixing? (No, subject to positive correlations)

 Can extra updates delay mixing?
-This question is the title of a paper~\cite{PW2011} by Yuval Peres and Peter Winkler (see also Holroyd~\cite{holroyd:_delay} for counterexamples).
-Peres and Winkler show that the answer is no, for total variation distance, in the setting of monotone spin systems, generalized by replacing the set of spins $\{0, 1\}$ by any linearly ordered set.
+This question is the title of a paper~\cite{PW2011} by Yuval Peres and Peter Winkler; see also Holroyd~\cite{holroyddelay} for counterexamples.\vadjust{\goodbreak} Peres and Winkler show that the answer is no, for total variation distance, in the setting of monotone spin systems, generalized by replacing the set of spins $\{0, 1\}$ by any linearly ordered set.
 (We review relevant terminology below.)
-In \refT{T:PW} we recapture and extend their result using comparison inequalities by showing that $K_v \preceq I$ for any kernel~$K_v$ that updates a single site~$v$, i.e.,\ that the identity kernel [as for the monotone birth-and-death example, see \refR{R:BDmono}(a)] only slows mixing (when the initial pmf has non-increasing ratio with respect to the stationary pmf)---because then, noting reversibility and stochastic monotonicity of each $K_v$ and applying \refP{P:CI}, for any $v_1, \dots, v_t$ the product $K_{v_1} \cdots K_{v_t}$ increases in~$\preceq$ by deletion of any $K_{v_i}$.
-The comparison inequality $K_v \preceq I$ holds in the more general setting of a partially ordered set of ``spins'', subject to the following restriction: Starting with distribution~$\pi$ and a site~$v$ and conditioning on the spins at all sites other than~$v$, the conditional law of the spin at~$v$ should have positive correlations (as, of course, does any distribution on a \emph{linearly} ordered set).
+In Theorem~\ref{TPW} we recapture and extend their result using comparison inequalities by showing that $K_v \preceq I$ for any kernel $K_v$ that updates a single site $v$, that is, that the identity kernel [as for the monotone birth-and-death example, see Remark \ref {RBDmono}(a)] only slows mixing (when the initial p.m.f. has nonincreasing ratio with respect to the stationary p.m.f.)---because then, noting reversibility and stochastic monotonicity of each $K_v$ and applying Proposition~\ref{PCI}, for any $v_1,\ldots, v_t$ the product $K_{v_1} \cdots K_{v_t}$ increases in $\preceq$ by deletion of any $K_{v_i}$.
+The comparison inequality $K_v \preceq I$ holds in the more general setting of a partially ordered set of ``spins,'' subject to the following restriction: starting with distribution $\pi$ and a site $v$ and conditioning on the spins at all sites other than $v$, the conditional law of the spin at $v$ should have positive correlations (as, of course, does any distribution on a \textit{linearly} ordered set).